Women’s Golf Polo Shirts: Quality Assessment Criteria for Buyers

 • sleeve opening comfort

-• collar presentation after washing
+• collar shape after washing

-• body length behavior tucked and untucked
+• body length when tucked and untucked

 Sleeveless Women’s Golf Polo Shirts: What Buyers Should Check